ordina-jworks/ordina-jworks.github.io/_posts/2016-07-25-Web-of-trusted-commits.md

       $ gpg --gen-key
       {% endhighlight %}

-+ Specify the key you want, or accept the default `RSA and RSA`.
++ Sherlock accepted the default `RSA and RSA` key.
 RSA is a widely-used asymmetric encryption algorithm and is named after Ron Rivest, Adi Shamir and Len Adleman who invented it in 1977.
 Should you be interested in more mathematical details how this algorithm works, I can highly recommend watching ["Public Key Cryptography: RSA Encryption Algorithm"](https://www.youtube.com/watch?v=wXB-V_Keiu8) on YouTube.

 + Enter the desired key size.
 I recommend the `maximum key size of 4096 bits` because they provide far better long-term security.
 While the default of 2048 bits is secure now, it won't be in the future.
 1024 bit keys are already considered within the range of being breakable and while technology advances 2048 bit keys will also become breakable.
 Eventually 4096 bit keys will be broken too, but that will be so far in the future that better encryption algorithms will also likely have been developed by then.

-+ You can safely accept the `default expiration` for your key.
++ Sherlock accepted the `default expiration` for his key.

-+ Enter `your real name and email address`.
-If you have a GitHub account, then you should enter the verified email address for your account.
++ He entered his `real name and email address`.
+Sherlock provided the verified email address for his GitHub account.
+This will make it very easy to link his account with his Public Key.

 + Provide a `secure passphrase`.
 Choose wisely and be sure to remember it because else the key cannot be used and any data encrypted using that key will be lost.

 + Congratulations, a newly fresh Key Pair should be generated now.
       {% highlight bash %}
-      # List all your keys.
+      # List all keys.
       $ gpg --list-keys
         pub   4096R/90C3C3DE 2016-07-24
         uid     Sherlock H <sherlock.h@bakerstreet.org>